oicr-gsi/shesmu/docs/plugin-vidarr.md

 window is exceeded, they will be run as dry-run.

 The Vidarr plugin provides an input format: `vidarr_analysis` which provides the analysis provenance data.
+To use this input format add the fields to the configuration file as follows:

+      "analysisTypes": ["FILE"],
+      "versionTypes": []

 The `"analysisTypes"` specifies the type of analysis desired.
+If no analysisTypes are specified the input format will be empty.
 For expected values reference the [Vidarr AnalysisOutputType class](https://github.com/oicr-gsi/vidarr/blob/master/vidarr-pluginapi/src/main/java/ca/on/oicr/gsi/vidarr/api/AnalysisOutputType.java).

 The `"versionTypes"` specifies